-- Attach a cover letter explaining how you meet the qualifications of this position.
+- Attach a cover letter explaining how you meet the qualifications of, and why you are interested in, this position.

 - Attach a legal writing sample.

-*Note - Incomplete applications and applications received without requested attachments may be disqualified.*
+* Note - Incomplete applications or applications received without these materials may be disqualified.

 To take advantage of Veteran's preference, please attach your DD-214, member 4 long form, or your NGB-22.
 Please blackout your social security number and date of birth before attaching.